psi4/psi4/doc/sphinxman/source/psithoninput.rst

-using the cc-pVDZ and cc-pVTZ basis sets (with method MP2) and add this extrapolated correlation energy to the Hartree--Fock energy in the largest basis (cc-pVTZ). :py:func:`~psi4.cbs` can either be called with explicit arguments, as in the first example, or the convenience syntax of the equivalent second example can be used.
+using the cc-pVDZ and cc-pVTZ basis sets (with method MP2) and add this extrapolated correlation energy to the Hartree--Fock energy in the largest basis (cc-pVTZ). :py:func:`~psi4.cbs` can be configured behind-the-scenes with explicit arguments, as in the first example, or the convenience syntax of the equivalent second example can be used.

 Another very useful and powerful feature of |PSIfour| is the ability to compute results on entire databases of molecules at a time,